techlore/Plexus-app/PRIVACY.md

 ## App permissions
+The app requires the following permissions:
-- ACCESS_NETWORK_STATE: Required to determine whether an internet connection is available before initiating any network request.
+- **ACCESS_NETWORK_STATE**: Required to determine whether an internet connection is available before initiating any network request.
-- INTERNET: Required to retrieve the data from the server and submit your ratings.
+- **INTERNET**: Required to retrieve the data from the server and submit your ratings.
-- QUERY_ALL_PACKAGES: Required to scan all the installed apps on your device.
+- **QUERY_ALL_PACKAGES**: Required to scan all the installed apps on your device.

 ## Data collection